 Consult a healthcare provider if you experience any of the following:

-• Before starting gluten-free diet (for celiac testing)
+• Before starting GF diet (get celiac tested)

 • Unintentional weight loss